ccatobs/MODBUS/README.md

 # A Universal MODBUS Client

+latest status as of 2023/05/20

 ## The READER

-A universal MODBUS interface, where the mapping of variables to coil, discrete input, input registers, and holding registers is entirely defined by a JSON file (see below), with no modification to the coding required whatsoever.
-The JSON file comprises keys pointing to single or multiple registers.
+A universal MODBUS interface, where the mapping of variables to coil, discrete input, input registers, and holding registers is entirely defined by a JSON file, with no modification to the coding required whatsoever.
+The JSON file comprises keys pointing to single or multiple registers or to bytes of it.
 Each dictionary key comprises additional features, such as

 1) "parameter" (mandatory, variable name unique over all register classes).
 2) "function" (mandatory, data type for input and holding registers).